Homepage / Bullion Investment Basics: Bullion Glossary / B - Bretton Woods

 Governments of the 1930s used currency devaluation policies to increase the competitiveness of a country's exported goods.

-They did this to reduce their growing deficits, instead it worsened other nations monetary systems.
-This caused plummeting national incomes, shrinking demand, mass unemployment, and an overall decline in world trade.
+They did this to reduce their growing deficits; instead, it worsened other nations' monetary systems, which caused plummeting national incomes, shrinking demand, mass unemployment, and an overall decline in world trade.

 The Bretton Woods system of monetary management established the rules for commercial and financial relations among the world's major industrial states after World War II.